karthika-labs/Guvi_capstone_BE/README.md

 - JWT tokens are used for authentication.
 Tokens should be stored securely on the client side.
 - Cloudinary is used for storing recipe images and videos.
 - Password reset functionality requires email configuration.

-## 🐛 Troubleshooting

-1. **Database connection failed**
-   - Check your MongoDB connection string
-   - Ensure MongoDB is running (if using local instance)
-   - Verify network access (if using MongoDB Atlas)

-2. **Cloudinary upload fails**
-   - Verify your Cloudinary credentials in `.env`
-   - Check your Cloudinary account limits

-3. **JWT errors**
-   - Ensure `JWT_SECRET` is set in `.env`
-   - Verify token is being sent in the Authorization header

-4. **CORS errors**
-   - Verify the frontend URL matches the allowed origins in `index.js`
-   - For production, ensure `https://recipeslab.netlify.app` is in the allowed origins
-   - For local development, ensure `http://localhost:5173` or `http://localhost:3000` is in the allowed origins
-   - Check browser console for specific CORS error messages

-## 📄 License

-This project is part of the Guvi Capstone project.